Swimming Pool Safety Tips

 Safeguard the Pool Area

-You can also secure the pool with a safety cover.
+You can also secure the pool with a safety pool cover.
 These custom-fit covers are made of tightly woven material, and are rigid enough to keep kids and pets from falling into the water.
 In fact, most safety cover companies advertise their product with a photo of a car or an elephant in the middle of the cover.
 They’re that tough!
 Though most commonly used during the winter months, many pool owners prefer the peace of mind that comes with using a safety cover year-round.

 DIY TIP: Safety covers work really well to keep your pool clean, clear, and free of debris.